 In 2003, Owens was the youngest artist to be given a retrospective at LACMA.
 At this time she gravitated from abstraction toward loosely brushed, fanciful, figurative imagery.
 At the end of this decade, she turned to a hybridized abstraction where her naive figuration and amusing conceptualism came together.

 In 2012, Owens’s exhibition “Pavement Karaoke” consisted of immaculate renderings of gestural brushstrokes again with her drop shadows.
 Cherry-red paintings, made of resin and pumice, are split by various fractured grids and strong blue, black, and green colors.
 Little brown clumps are scattered across the surfaces, which are partly composed of classified ads from a 1960s Berkeley newspaper.
 At this time she also created letter-based paintings on dozens of small square canvases.

-Owens’s work has appeared in numerous group exhibitions some of which were in the Whitney Biennial, Tate Modern, and Centre Pompidou.
+Owens’s work has appeared in numerous group exhibitions some of which were in the Whitney Biennial, Tate Modern, Dallas Museum of Art, and Centre Pompidou.
 In addition to the more than dozen solo exhibitions of her work in Berlin, Bonn, the Netherlands, China, Vienna, London, and Edinburgh she just had a mid-career survey at the Whitney Museum’s downtown location in 2017-2018.
 This major exhibition of her work, done over the last 20 years, contained her figuration of folk and fantasy paintings, imitations of digital image editing, use of digitally printed wallpaper, and incorporation of conversational text elements into her canvases.